 Get Ultimate CSV/XML Importer to import data on WordPress faster, quicker and safer.

-However, keep in mind that these default tools have some limitations.
+However, keep in mind that these default tools have limitations.
 You can only use them for a one-time process, and you cannot automate or schedule the process.
 Also, filters and partial imports may not work correctly, and there is no proper support or fixes available.

 - https://wordpress.org/plugins/one-click-demo-import/